aehm-dacrea/authentication-demo/README.md

 and cookies storing.

-As my knowledge of Docker is very basic, currently I am not able to containerize MongoDB, so the only way to run this demo is deploy in on Heroku.
+As my knowledge of Docker is very basic, currently I am not able to containerize MongoDB, so the only way to run this demo is deploy it on Heroku.
+Here is link provided: https://authentication-demo-v1.herokuapp.com/